 throw new Error(`Unknown tool: ${name}`);

-});Gateway Hardening: What the MCP Server Shouldn't Have to Handle
+});Gateway Hardening: Stop Asking the MCP Server to Be a Security Appliance

-The MCP server is a tool execution runtime, not a security appliance.
-Expecting it to handle rate limiting, DDoS protection, and geographic restrictions is the wrong architecture.
-Those belong at the gateway layer — whether that's Kong, AWS API Gateway, Nginx, or Cloudflare.
+The MCP server is a tool execution runtime.
+It is not a security appliance.
+Asking it to handle rate limiting, DDoS protection, and geographic restrictions is the wrong layer.
+Those controls belong at the gateway — Kong, AWS API Gateway, Nginx, Cloudflare, take your pick.

-Here's what the gateway needs to enforce before a request reaches your MCP server:
+Here is the minimum the gateway must enforce before a request ever touches your MCP process:

 |---|---|---|

-MCP error handling defaults to transparency — helpful during development, dangerous in production.
-Stack traces, database error messages, upstream API responses, and internal service names all end up in tool call responses if you don't explicitly sanitize them.
+MCP error handling defaults to transparency.
+Helpful in development.
+Dangerous in production.
+Stack traces, database error messages, upstream API responses, internal service names — all of it ends up in tool call responses if you do not explicitly sanitize.

 import { McpError, ErrorCode } from '@modelcontextprotocol/sdk/types.js';